Montrose, Angus: Christian groups

 There are many churches in Montrose.
 Three belong to the Church of Scotland: Montrose Old and St Andrew's ('Auld Kirk'), Montrose: South and Ferryden, Dun and Hillside Church.
 There is one United Free Church: Knox Church.
 Grace Church Montrose is a new church plant belonging to the Free Church of Scotland.
 In the Links, there is an Episcopal Church (St Mary's and St Peter's); the United Reformed Church and Methodist Church are nearby.
-A Quaker group meets in the town.
 The Roman Catholic community is served by St Margaret's Roman Catholic Church.
 There is also a Baptist Church situated in Borrowfield.
+No Quaker group meets in the town, but meetings are held nearby in both Dundee and Aberdeen.

 The most prominent church is the Old and St Andrew's Church, Montrose.
 Reverend Dr Charles Nisbet who became minister in 1764 described it as a church which "embraced much cultivation and intelligence".

 Other groups

-In Borrowfield there is a LDS Church and a Kingdom Hall of Jehovah's Witnesses lies on the edge of the town.
+In Borrowfield there is an LDS Church and a Kingdom Hall of Jehovah's Witnesses lies on the edge of the town.